 - Doctor of Ministry Degree [Supervisory Education Specialization option available]

 Our website offers details about each of these programs including academic requirements, admission requirements, and downloadable application materials. http://ststephenscollege.ca/students

 with regard to information about timeline and time limits to studying in Canada.
-SSC will enroll only those international students who have study permits issued by CIC for Designated Learning Programs.
+SSC will enroll only those international students who have study permits issued by IRCC for Designated Learning Programs.
 The Designated Learning Institution (DLI) number for St. Stephen’s College is O19391057115.
 Study permit applicants will need to record this DLI number on their study permit applications.
 International students will need to show proof of a valid study permit upon arrival at SSC.

 Since most international students applying to study in Canada expect to stay in this country for several months, or even several years, information provided here seeks to answer frequently asked questions pertaining to our College, the City of Edmonton, and the Province of Alberta.

-As an international student applicant, it is important for you to allow adequate time in your application planning for…
+As an international student applicant it is important for you to allow adequate time in your application planning for…

 - Completing our review and screening process,

 - Securing a study permit if you are admitted,

 - Locating housing if needed, and

 STEPS FOR APPLYING TO A ST. STEPHEN’S COLLEGE PROGRAM